Tractable Pathfinding for the Stochastic On-Time Arrival Problem: Path-Based SOTA

 \section{Path-Based SOTA}

-In the deterministic setting, the reason for the efficiency of Dijkstra's algorithm can be attributed to \textit{sub-path optimality}: namely, any optimal route to a destination node $d$ that includes some intermediate node $i$ necessarily includes the optimal path from $i$ to $d$.
-Unfortunately, as illustrated in Appendix~\ref{appendix:SubPathOptimality}, this does not hold in the stochastic setting.
-We therefore seek an efficient algorithm for the computing the SOTA path that searches the state space intelligently.
+In the deterministic setting, efficient solution strategies (from Dijkstra's algorithm to state-of-the-art solutions) generally exploit the \textit{sub-path optimality} property: namely, the fact that any optimal route to a destination node $d$ that includes some intermediate node $i$ necessarily includes the optimal path from $i$ to $d$.
+Unfortunately, this does not hold in the stochastic setting.
+Furthermore, blind enumeration of all possible paths in the graph is absolutely intractable for all but the most trivial networks, as the number of simple paths grows exponentially with the number of nodes in the graph.
+Naturally, this leads us to seek a heuristic to guide us toward the optimal path efficiently, while not compromising its optimality.